 Ramon Lobato is an Associate Professor and Australian Research Council Future Fellow in the RMIT School of Media and Communication.

 Ramon Lobato is a scholar of media and cultural industries.
-He has a special interest in video services, streaming, and piracy.
-The analytical focus of his research is on distribution networks, and how they structure audience access, discovery, and content diversity.
+The analytical focus of his research is on digital distribution networks, and how they structure audience access, discovery, and content diversity.
 Ramon has published widely within film and television studies, digital media studies, media industry studies, and cultural policy studies.

 Ramon's first book, Shadow Economies of Cinema: Mapping Informal Film Distribution (British Film Institute, 2012), won the Limina Prize for best international film studies book at the Udine Film Forum.
 His second book, The Informal Media Economy (Polity, 2015, with Julian Thomas), developed an original approach to media industry analysis, using theories of economic informality to explain how media systems evolve.

-Ramon has published more than 50 book chapters, journal articles and reports on related topics and technologies.
-He was a contributor to the 2013 UNESCO Creative Economy report.
-His work has been translated into Italian, Spanish, Polish and Slovenian.
+In addition, Ramon is the author of more than 50 book chapters and journal articles, and was a contributor to the 2013 UNESCO Creative Economy report.
+His work has been translated into Korean, Italian, Spanish, Polish and Slovenian.

-Ramon is Chair of the International Communication Association's Media Industry Studies interest group and serves on the editorial boards of journals including Media Industries, International Journal of Cultural Studies and Journal of Digital Media and Policy.
-With Joshua Braun, he co-edits the new MIT Press book series Distribution Matters.
+Ramon is a former Chair of the International Communication Association's Media Industry Studies Interest Group.
+He currently serves on the editorial board of International Journal of Cultural Studies, Journal of Digital Media and Policy, and Media Industries.

 - International Communication Association Popular Communication Division – Outstanding Young Scholar award (2016)